 In order to ensure that the candidate's work receives full and careful attention, and to ensure that candidates maintain a rate of progress sufficient to complete their work, deadlines are established for completion of the proposal and the Honors thesis.
 These deadlines are stated on the calendar that accompanies this document.
 Failure to satisfactorily meet the deadlines of either sort may constitute grounds for dismissal from the Honors program.
 Moreover, as stated above, Honors students are expected to do well on the comprehensive examination (Senior Capstone) and to maintain their Psychology GPA and overall GPA at the honors’ levels.

-If for some reason a candidate wishes to withdraw from the Honors program, they should discuss the matter with their advisor and with Dr. Millin.
+If for some reason a candidate wishes to withdraw from the Honors program, they should discuss the matter with their advisor and with Leah Dickens.
 In general, a student wishing to withdraw, or required by the Psychology Department to withdraw, from the Honors program may at any time during the academic year convert from registration in Psychology Honors to Advanced Research or Independent Study.